Virco Mfg. (NASDAQ:VIRC) Stock Passes Above 200-Day Moving Average of $3.40

 The company has a market cap of $54.75 million, a PE ratio of -37.77 and a beta of 1.36.
 The company has a current ratio of 2.02, a quick ratio of 0.58 and a debt-to-equity ratio of 0.29.
 The business has a fifty day moving average of $3.55 and a 200-day moving average of $3.40.

-Large investors have recently made changes to their positions in the stock.
+Hedge funds have recently bought and sold shares of the business.
+Renaissance Technologies LLC grew its holdings in shares of Virco Mfg. by 5.6% during the 1st quarter.
+Renaissance Technologies LLC now owns 223,119 shares of the company’s stock worth $692,000 after acquiring an additional 11,910 shares during the period.
+Citadel Advisors LLC purchased a new position in shares of Virco Mfg. during the 1st quarter worth approximately $32,000.
 BlackRock Inc. grew its holdings in shares of Virco Mfg. by 3.5% during the 1st quarter.
 BlackRock Inc. now owns 100,841 shares of the company’s stock worth $313,000 after acquiring an additional 3,406 shares during the period.
-Citadel Advisors LLC purchased a new position in shares of Virco Mfg. during the 1st quarter worth approximately $32,000.
-Renaissance Technologies LLC grew its holdings in shares of Virco Mfg. by 5.6% during the 1st quarter.
-Renaissance Technologies LLC now owns 223,119 shares of the company’s stock worth $692,000 after acquiring an additional 11,910 shares during the period.
-State Street Corp purchased a new position in shares of Virco Mfg. during the 2nd quarter worth approximately $57,000.
-Finally, Morgan Stanley grew its holdings in shares of Virco Mfg. by 2,140,000.0% during the 2nd quarter.
+Morgan Stanley grew its holdings in shares of Virco Mfg. by 2,140,000.0% during the 2nd quarter.
 Morgan Stanley now owns 21,401 shares of the company’s stock worth $73,000 after acquiring an additional 21,400 shares during the period.
-Institutional investors own 20.53% of the company’s stock.
+Finally, State Street Corp purchased a new position in shares of Virco Mfg. during the 2nd quarter worth approximately $57,000.
+Hedge funds and other institutional investors own 20.53% of the company’s stock.

 Virco Mfg.
 Company Profile (NASDAQ:VIRC)